 Businesses with questions or who wish for additional time to file can contact the Minnesota DOR:

 Phone: 651-296-6181 or 800-657-3777

 New York taxpayers who failed to file and pay their quarterly sales tax return due on March 20, 2020 will not face penalties or interest if they did not make the payment.
-(Source) The new due date is May 19, 2020.
+(Source) The original extended due date was May 19, 2020.
+The new due date is now June 22, 2020.

 How do businesses claim the extension?
 New York taxpayers must visit this website and click “Request Relief” and then enter “COVID-19” in the subject line.
 Be sure to follow the directions to request abatement of penalties and interest.